 Contrary Origins

-The Osler Society was created not an extension of the Medical Historical Society, but as a separate entity.
+The Osler Society was created not as an extension of the Medical Historical Society, but as a separate entity.
 It was designed to highlight an elite group of high achieving students in the Medical School and give them the opportunity to study medical history in a different setting.
+This group began calling themselves the Osler Society at the suggestion of Wray Lloyd who graduated in 1926.
+In some newspaper clippings from Dr. Crane’s many obituaries, it is suggested that the club originated in 1925.

 Prev Next